AdrianVollmer/PowerHub/docs/usage.md

 using an HTTP server that are available without any authentication.
 These are situations where you might be tempted to fire up `python -m http.server`.
 If you are already running PowerHub, just put your files inside the static folder instead.
-It will respect the tree-like structure of files and make them accessible for everyone without authentication.
+It will respect the tree-like structure of files and directories and make them accessible for everyone without authentication.

 ### WebDAV